 The RESTORE Ultra-Rapid Infusion Difference

 The RESTORE Ultra-Rapid Infusions are uniquely different from the "standard ketamine infusion" developed years ago.
-It is the most advanced formulation of therapy available and is not only more effective than the "standard" ketamine infusion; but when enhanced with our unique protocol it can last 3-6 times longer and need fewer "booster" infusions than standard ketamine infusions do.
+It is the most advanced formulation of therapy available that our clients find is not only more effective than the "standard" ketamine infusion; but when enhanced with our unique protocol it can last 6 times longer and need fewer "booster" infusions than standard ketamine infusions do.
 And the beneficial results can begin in just minutes to hours after the first infusion.

 We have accomplished this remarkable advancement through years of clinical investigation and application.
-In addition to metabolic and genetic optimization of each patient we see, the RESTORE infusion process is a unique combination of ketamine and magnesium additives to make it more effective, that it is then administered by our physicians using a proprietary 3-stage variable rate infusion protocol to provide the optimal blood levels for a longer period of time.
-That is why RESTORE is faster acting, more effective and longer lasting than a regular ketamine infusion.
+In addition to metabolic and genetic optimization of each patient we see, the RESTORE infusion process is a unique combination of ketamine and magnesium additives to make it more effective, that it is then administered by our physicians using a proprietary infusion protocol to provide the optimal blood levels for a longer period of time.
+Our clients choose RESTORE because they know it is faster acting, more effective and longer lasting than a regular ketamine infusion.
 And the beneficial results can begin in just minutes to hours after the first infusion.

 If you’ve suffered for years and given up hope of ever finding relief, then the RESTORE Ultra-Rapid Infusion can almost sound too good to be true.
 But the number of patients receiving this revolutionary new therapy is growing rapidly.
 Today, almost 20 years after the breakthrough discovery at Yale, the next generation of ketamine therapy - Restore Ultra-Rapid Infusions - are finally starting to reach the patients who need it most.

-We understand that living with Migraines, Fibromyalgia and Depression can be difficult, but considering RESTORE Infusion Therapy® is a step in the right direction.
+We understand that living with Chronic Neuropathic Pain, Fibromyalgia and Depression can be difficult, but considering RESTORE Infusion Therapy® is a step in the right direction.
 Choosing RESTORE is a decision you and your doctor make together.
 And you’re not alone.
 RESTORE Ultra-Rapid Infusion therapy has been used to treat hundreds of patients all across the country and internationally.